Course contact details

 Why study Creative Writing at NTU?

-Top 10 in the UK for Creative Writing (Times Good University Guide 2024)
+Top 10 in the UK for Creative Writing (Guardian University Rankings 2026).

 Our team of writer-tutors is exceptional, and includes a BAFTA-nominated screenwriter, and multiple-award-winning novelists, poets and digital experts.